 - My Portfolio – You or your students can put all of their best work from the year of over the course of several years in one place to share at Open House or to showcase at an event.

 Everyone has a story to tell.
 Every student has a voice to share.
-Adobe Spark Page is a great resource to share and tell your story.
+Adobe Express is a great resource to share and tell your story.
 Create an About Me web page and add images, videos, galleries, and web links.

 - Math About Me: My Online Math Journal 2018-19 by Debra Hernanz – In this primary classroom example students share numbers that are important to their lives like the number of letters in their name, their birthday, or the number of people in their family.

 Take a traditional assignment like book reports and essays and give them a digital twist.
-Using features like Glideshows and Split layouts in Adobe Spark Page to organize sections and display content by themes or topics.
+Using features like Glideshows and Split layouts in Adobe Express to organize sections and display content by themes or topics.

 - The Colorado River by Ezra Forta – For a fun spin on traditional essays, students can use images and captions to share what they have learned about a topic.
 In this 6th example text provides background information to accompany the images along with their reasons for choosing the topic.